besoeasy/telearia/README.md

   ghcr.io/besoeasy/telearia:main
 ```

-## Pairing with Cloudflare Tunnel
+### Cloudflare Tunnel Setup

-To set up your own self-hosted cloud download manager controlled via Telegram, you can pair TeleAria with a [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/).
+Pair TeleAria with a [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/) for enhanced self-hosting.

+This concise README highlights the essential features and setup instructions for TeleAria, making it SEO-friendly and easy to read.